-Most of us are familiar with the potentially lethal danger of carbon monoxide poisoning in the home whilst we are asleep yet any enclosed space which contains equipment and appliances which burn fuels are just as susceptible so that includes workplaces and enclosed sites.
+Most of us are familiar with the potentially lethal danger of carbon monoxide poisoning in the home.
+However, any enclosed space which contains equipment and appliances burning fuels also poses a risk.
+This includes workplaces and enclosed work sites.

 What Causes Carbon Monoxide Poisoning?

-Carbon Monoxide (CO) is produced as a direct result of an incomplete combustion of fuel so, there are many devices which, have the potential to cause carbon monoxide poisoning in the workplace (especially if damaged or poorly maintained).
-These can include, but are not limited to:
+Carbon Monoxide (CO) is produced as a direct result of an incomplete combustion of fuel.
+That means there are many devices which have the potential to cause carbon monoxide poisoning in the workplace.
+This is especially true if damaged or poorly maintained.

-In fact, any appliance which is gas, petrol or wood fuelled has the potential to be a killer if its not properly maintained and/or operated in a well ventilated area.
+Any appliance which is gas, petrol or wood fuelled has the potential to be a killer if its not properly maintained or operated in a well ventilated area.

 Detecting Carbon Monoxide in the Workplace